 The second most important step is to optimize your code and increase your page speed.
-This is important for any web programmer to learn, but on mobile, it’s even more important.
+This is important for any web programmer to learn, but it’s even more so on mobile.
 PC users tend to be more forgiving, but you have a shorter window of time to please mobile users.
 If the site doesn’t load fast, you can kiss that visitor goodbye.

 There are many ways to accomplish this.
 From reducing image size to slicing out unnecessary HTML to optimizing intensive scripts, there’s a lot of work.
 It can be done yourself, and it might require some coding overhauls.
 Luckily, there are tons of tools to help with this process:

 - How Image Compression Affects Your Website’s Loading Times: This article from Elegant Themes explains the benefits of reducing image size.

 Flash is a fading trend, and Java is already old news.
 Both present serious security flaws, require installing plug-ins to work, offer minimal mobile support and can just be hard to work with.
 Luckily, HTML5 has become a universal equivalent.
 Even the Nintendo 3DS Internet Browser, the most basic of web browsers on a device not really intended for it, can use HTML5.